wpeverest/user-registration/readme.txt

 * Fix      - Field not appended in the droppable zone.​
 * Fix      - Errors and warnings in the browser console.​
 * Fix      - Show Password icon for Extra Password field.​
+* Fix      - Smart tag for country field in email content.
 * Fix      – My Account endpoint translation issue in WPML.​
 * Fix      - Gutenberg compatibility issue with my account.
 * Fix      - User export issue when form name has special characters.​